BeatScherrer/dotfiles/README.md

 # dotfiles
 Repo with linux dot files for different WMs and DEs.
 Every setup has a dedicated separate branch.
-The master branch only serves to hold this README file to not pollute the home directory for any configuration.
+The master branch holds general config such as bash and wallpapers.

 This way of using git to version dot files is taken from the following [tutorial](https://www.atlassian.com/git/tutorials/dotfiles).
 It allows to work in the home directory directly and version the used dot files instead of creating symlinks in different approaches.